cognitedata/cognite-sdk-dotnet/README.md

 - `getDataPointsMultiple` - Retrieves a list of data points from multiple time series in a project
 - `getAggregatedDataPoints` - Retrieves a list of aggregated data points from time series in a project
 - `getLatestDataPoint` - Retrieves the single latest data point in a time series.
-- `insertDataPoints` - Insert datapoints into a time series.
+- `insertDataPoints` - Insert datapoints into one or more time series.
+- `deleteDataPoints` - Delete datapoints from one or more time series.

 ## Sequences API